-Often, the order that pages are returned to a searcher are based upon an indexing of text on those pages, text in links pointing to those pages, and some measure of importance based upon link popularity.
+Often, the order that pages are returned to a searcher is based upon indexing of text on those pages, text in links pointing to those pages, and some measure of importance based upon link popularity.

-Before pages are served to a viewer, however, they may be reranked for one reason or another.
+Before pages are served to a viewer, however, a search engine may rerank search results for one reason or another.
 Here are some possibilities:

-1. Filtering of duplicate, or near duplicate, content
+1. Rerank search results by filtering of duplicate, or near duplicate, content

-Search engines don’t want the same page or content to fill search results, and pages that are substantially similar may be filtered out of search results.
-While not technically a reranking of search results, as Dr. Garcia notes in Search Engine Patents On Duplicated Content and Re-Ranking Methods, this type of filtering has the result of changing the order in which results are returned to a searcher.
+Search engines don’t want the same page or content to fill search results, and substantially similar pages may be filtered out of search results.
+While not technically not a reranking of search results, as Dr. Garcia notes in Search Engine Patents On Duplicated Content and Re-Ranking Methods, this type of filtering has the result of changing the order in which results are returned to a searcher.

-2. Removing multiple relevant pages from the same site
+2. Rerank Search Results by removing multiple relevant pages from the same site

 A search engine may try to rerank results for a search to a specific searcher based upon past searches and other tracked activity on the web from that person.
 This kind of reranking may rely upon a person logging on to a personalized search.
 Here are a few different looks at how that might be accomplished: